Registration for Winter 2019 Classes is now open. Click on the course title to sign up.

 Instructors: Pastor Craig & Kathy Sturm

-The pre-marital class is a 6-week study (10/2, 10/9, 10/16, 10/23, 10/30, 11/6) on biblical marriage designed to help you gain clarity on theology, your relationship, and relational skills.
+The pre-marital class is a six-week study on biblical marriage designed to help you gain clarity on theology, your relationship, and relational skills.
 The course is open to engaged couples who want to build a solid gospel foundation for their marriage.
 The class is required if you wish to have a DCC pastor officiate your wedding.
+Register here.

 Q: When exactly will the midweek classes be offered?